-Naaree.com caught up with Barkha Bajaj, the Executive Director and Head counsellor for Aks Foundation, which specializes in domestic violence counselling in India and helps abused women deal with domestic violence situations in Pune.
+Naaree.com caught up with Barkha Bajaj, the Executive Director and Head counsellor for Aks Foundation, which specializes in domestic violence counselling in India and helps abused women deal with domestic abuse situations in Pune.

 How severe is the problem of domestic violence in India?

-It is quite severe – 80% of our calls are of domestic violence.
+It is quite severe – 80% of our calls are of domestic abuse.
 Also, a lot of violence in India is not looked at as violence.
 As it is a patriarchy a lot of violence against women is expected and accepted.

 What has been your experience with women who call in for help with domestic violence situations?